yrks12/portfolio-website/wireframes.md

-# Wireframes
+# Wireframes for Key Pages

-## Home Page Wireframe:
+## Home Page Wireframe
-- **Hero Section:** A full-width banner with an engaging image or animation.
-Overlay text that includes the client’s name and a brief tagline.
+- **Sections:**
-- **About Me Section:** A section below the hero with a brief bio about the client’s background and skills.
+   - Hero Section: A full-width section with a welcome message and a call-to-action button.
-- **Featured Projects:** Visual thumbnails for each project with short descriptions and links to view more.
+   - About Me: A brief introduction or biography with a photo.
+   - Featured Projects: Thumbnails of project images with links.

-## Projects Page Wireframe:
+## Projects Page Wireframe
+- **Layout:**
-- **Gallery/List Format:** A grid layout for displaying projects.
-Each project card includes an image, title, brief description, and buttons linking to the live demo and repository.
+  - A grid layout showcasing projects.
+Each grid item includes:
-- **Filter/Sort Options:** For users to easily navigate through projects by category or year.
+    - Project thumbnail
+    - Project title
+    - Short description
+    - Link button to view more details.

-## Contact Page Wireframe:
+## Contact Page Wireframe
+- **Components:**
-- **Contact Form:** A structured form with labeled fields for the user's name, email, message, and a submit button.
+  - Contact Form: Input fields for name, email, and message.
-- **Contact Information:** Additional details such as email and social media links for alternative contact methods.
+  - Submit button.

+## Responsive Design Considerations
+- Ensure wireframes adapt to mobile and desktop layouts.
+- Collapse navigation into a hamburger menu on mobile devices.